 Instructions

-• Season chicken with ¼ tsp salt, ½ tsp curry powder and pepper.
+- Season chicken with ¼ teaspoon salt, ½ teaspoon curry powder and pepper.

-• Heat a large saute pan over medium-high.
-Add 1 tsp olive oil to pan, sear chicken for 3 minutes per side.
+- Heat a large saute pan over medium-high.
+Add 1 teaspoon olive oil to pan, sear chicken for 3 minutes per side.
 Remove to a plate and reserve.

-• Add remaining olive oil and onion, cook, stirring often, until browned, about 3 minutes.
-Add garlic, 1 tsp curry powder, smoked paprika and ¼ tsp of salt.
+- Add remaining olive oil and onion, cook, stirring often, until browned, about 3 minutes.
+Add garlic, 1 teaspoon curry powder, smoked paprika and ¼ teaspoon of salt.
 Cook for 30 seconds.
 Add kale and rice, cook for 1-2 minutes, stirring frequently until kale is slightly wilted.

 Let me know if you give this one-pot curried chicken and rice with kale a try.